Alexander-Taran/alexander-taran.github.com/_posts/2022-06-08-adopting-dark-theme-in-jekyll-blog.md

 ---
 layout: post
-title: "How to make your Jekyl blog respect users theme (dark or light)"
+title: "How to make your Jekyll blog respect users theme (dark or light)"
 ---

 Late night browsing.
 Lights are off.
 Going to read some github pages built with Jekyll with default theme.
 So bright!